|Have Questions About?||Where do I go for online information?||Where Do I get the Information?|

 - How do I know how much I owe?

 It is the student's responsibility to view their tuition, fees and/or dorm expenses online through their SIS account.
 (Log in.
 Select Student.
 Select Records.
 Click on View Account Detail page.)
 Payments can be made by cash, check, MasterCard/ VISA, Discover and Debit cards.
-Payment in full of all tuition, fees and dorm expenses is due three weeks before the first class day of the semester.
+Payment in full of all tuition, fees and dorm expenses is due two weeks before the first class day of the semester.

 - When do I have to pay my bill for the upcoming semester?

-Payment in full or an acceptable payment arrangement in full for all tuition, fees and housing expenses is due three weeks prior to the first class day each semester.
+Payment in full or an acceptable payment arrangement in full for all tuition, fees and housing expenses is due two weeks prior to the first class day each semester.
 (See below if you will be receiving any financial aid.)

 - What if I don't pay my bill in full?

-If full payment (less “anticipated financial aid) has not been made, or an Online Installment Payment Plan has not been set up three weeks prior to first class day each semester, a late charge fee of $50.00 may be applied to the student’s account.
+If full payment (less “anticipated financial aid) has not been made, or an Online Installment Payment Plan has not been set up two weeks prior to first class day each semester, a late charge fee of $50.00 may be applied to the student’s account.
 Students with outstanding balances on their accounts will not be permitted to register for future semesters or receive official transcripts until prior term balances have been paid in full.
 Accounts that remain unpaid will be sent to a collection agency.

 - What if I am a student receiving Financial Aid?

 Financial Aid is not disbursed to student accounts until 30 days after the start of a semester.
 Students who have been awarded financial aid in the form of loans and/or grants may deduct the awarded amounts from the amount due ONLY when a signed copy of the "financial aid award letter/payment Deferment letter" has been returned to the Financial Aid Office prior to the payment due date or you could be subject to a late charge of $50.00.
-If you have not submitted the required documentation, the loan cannot be deducted from the amount due and the full amount due is due three weeks before the first class day of the semester.
+If you have not submitted the required documentation, the loan cannot be deducted from the amount due and the full amount due is due two weeks before the first class day of the semester.
 Remember to deduct any fees that may apply to the federal loans and if you have an alternative loan, check with the loan company to find out about any fees that need to be deducted from the loan prior to disbursement.
 Also, if awarded a loan you must also complete the loan application as well as entrance counseling.
 Your loan will not be disbursed until all requirements are met.
 If you are unable to pay your entire bill or the balance after the anticipated financial aid in a single payment then you need to set up an Online Installment Payment Plan online.
 The plan costs $30.00 per semester and your tuition and fees are spread over monthly payments during the semester.

 - If my financial aid exceeds my tuition & fees, when can I expect to receive a refund?